Help and advice with relationship problems

 This sad drama can go on for decades, but there is a way out: stop playing your role.
 The drama can't continue unless both partners play.
 As soon as you step out of role - and stay out - the drama begins to collapse.
 Of course that's much easier said than done, and Counselling can help, but simply recognizing that you're caught in a drama triangle is a major step forward.

 If you'd like to talk about how Counselling can help with your relationships, get in touch.
-Your first session is free, so what not see if I can help?
+An introductory session is only £15, so what not see if I can help?